 Twitter has shown its intent to be more competitive with the plethora of popular instant messaging apps by removing the biggest obstacle; it’s own desire to stick to convention.

 The social network has announced it is dropping the totally unnecessary 140-character limit for direct messages.

 Now there’s no limit (within reason) to the length of chat messages, meaning users can use it in much the same way they would Facebook Messenger, Skype or WhatsApp.

 In a post on the company’s official blog, Product Manager Sachin Agarwal wrote: “If you’ve checked your Direct Messages today, you may have noticed that something’s missing: the limitation of 140 characters.
-You can now chat on (and on) in a single Direct Message, and likely still have some characters left over.

 “Today’s change is another big step towards making the private side of Twitter even more powerful and fun.”

 Agarwal says the company decision hopes more users will choose direct messages to chat about the events that unfold on Twitter.